-Remote Whole School Reform - Murrupurtiyanuwu Catholic Primary School approximately 200 student with 99% identified as Indigenous.
+The school's ICSEA value is 584.
+The school has approximately 200 student with 99% identified as Indigenous.
 The school is situated in Nguiu (Bathurst Island) which is one of two islands that collectively form the Tiwi Islands.
 MCPS is part of the RSWR initiative under Low Socio-Economic Status School Communities National Partnership and Closing the Gap in the Northern Territory National Partnership which aims to develop innovative solutions to remote Indigenous education.